core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

-To be implementable on a wide variety of platforms, those rules should allow expansion into Uri-Path options in an iterative way (i.e., any added Short-Uri-Path option corresponds only to appended Uri-Path options, or cause a 4.02 Bad Option error).
+To be implementable on a wide variety of platforms, those rules should allow expansion into Uri-Path options in an iterative way (i.e., any added Short-Uri-Path option corresponds only to appended Uri-Path options, or cause a 4.02 Bad Option error, except if there are no resources at all with that prefix, in which case 4.04 Not Found may be used instead).

 Examples of rules are: